floledermann/openresources/README.rst

 OpenResources is a flexible, tag-based database application for Django_.
 It follows a similar approach to OpenStreetMap_ for creating a collaborative schema-less database based on tags (key-value pairs).
 OpenResources has been originally developed for `Vivir Bien`_, a mapping platform for solidarity economy resources.

-OpenResources comes with "batteries included", which means that you don't only get a Django app but also a set of templates and media files that should give you a starting point and are designed with easy customization in mind.
+OpenResources comes with "batteries included", which means that you don't only get a Django app but also a set of templates and static files that should give you a starting point and are designed with easy customization in mind.

 OpenResources is released under the `GNU Affero General Public License (AGPL)`_, which means you can use it for free if you make all (modified) source code available under the AGPL through a link on your site.
 For details see the file LICENSE.txt .